Undecidability of the Spectral Gap (full version): Quantum Phase Estimation Turing Machine

 It will be helpful for later to record the number of output bits that we are skipping, i.e.\ to compute $N-\abs{\varphi}$ and store the result on a separate auxiliary ``count track''.
 We can do this using a construction that is very similar to the unary-to-binary converter of \cref{unary_to_binary}.
 Specifically, we will construct a reversible TM $\TM{Count}$ that steps right over $\ket{0}$'s until it finds a $\ket{1}$ on the quantum track, running the $\TM{Inc}$ machine once each time it steps right.
 (This means first returning the head to the starting cell, running $\TM{Inc}$, then returning the head back to where it was previously.)

 Consider the following partial transition function, which satisfies the conditions of \cref{reversible_transitions} so can be completed to a proper, normal form, reversible TM:

-This machine steps right over 0's until it encounters a 1 (or reaches the end of the input), at which point it moves its head back to the starting cell and halts.
+This machine effectively steps right over 0's until it encounters a 1, at which point it moves its head back to the starting cell and halts.
 (It assumes that the first cell is marked with a $\#$.)
-However, each time it is about to step right, it first temporarily marks the current head location by overwriting the 0 with a $\#$, returns the head to the starting cell, enters an internal state $q$ for one time step, then returns the head back to where it was before, resets the quantum track to 0, and continues stepping right from where it left off.
+However, each time it is about to step right, it first temporarily marks the current head location by overwriting the 0 with a $\#$, returns the head to the starting cell, enters a special internal state $q$ for one time step, then returns the head back to where it was before, resets the quantum track to 0, and continues stepping right from where it left off.
+In pseudocode:

 By \cref{subroutine}, we can substitute for the state $q$ the $\TM{Inc}$ machine from \cref{incrementer} (acting on an initially blank ``count track'').
 If we run the above TM on the quantum track, it will step right precisely $N-\abs{\varphi}$ times before finding the first $\ket{1}$, so it will halt with $N-\abs{\varphi}$ written to the count track.

 The configuration left on the tape now consists of the little-endian binary number $N$ written on the input track, the little-endian binary number $N-\abs{\varphi}$ written on the count track, and the $N+1$-qubit state from \cref{eq:LSB} written on the quantum track.